 Alternately, to set a minimum required feedback data length that you expect to receive, simply add "[len]length;" to the beginning of your feedback script.
 NOTE that the format of this is important.
 It must begin with "[len]" (without the quotes), it must end with a semicolon, it must be at the beginning of your supplied feedback script (or immediately following the [wait] element if it exists), and the value you enter as the length must be a valid integer value.
 Once the minimum length of feedback data has been reached, TouchControl will continue.
-If the minimum length is not reached, TouchControl will timeout and display an error.
+If the minimum length is not reached, TouchControl will eventually timeout (using the TC settings Feedback Timeout value) and display an error.